Mahmood urges Labour figures to ‘focus on day job’ amid Burnham speculation

 “I am a member of his Government.
 I have a big job of my own to do, and that is the only thing I’m focused on.”

-The briefings against him were an apparent ploy to warn off potential leadership contenders, although the Prime Minister has said he was assured they did not emanate from No 10.

-Meanwhile, former Labour minister Mr Burnham, who has repeatedly refused to rule out a leadership bid in recent months, is said to have identified a potential parliamentary seat from which to challenge Sir Keir.
+Meanwhile, former Labour minister Mr Burnham, who has repeatedly refused to rule out a tilt at the top job in recent months, is said to have identified a potential parliamentary seat from which to challenge Sir Keir.

 Speaking on Sunday, Ms Mahmood urged Labour MPs to help make sure “we don’t waste a single second of the time that we have in government”.